 Our section on the Normans includes the tumultuous events of 1066, which changed the course of English history.
-The reign of the stark and ruthless William I, the Conqueror and the Civil War which engulfed England as two of his grandchildren, Stephen and Matilda, became locked in a bitter struggle for the crown.
+The reign of the stark and ruthless William I, the Conqueror, also the Civil War which engulfed England as two of his grandchildren, Stephen and Matilda, became locked in a bitter struggle for the crown.

-The Plantagenets, who followed the Normans, were a remarkable family, they produced such characters as the energetic Henry II, arguably one of the ablest of English Monarchs and his son, the legendary Richard the Lionheart who led the Third Crusade into the Holy land and Edward I, conqueror of Wales and 'Hammer of the Scots'.
+The Plantagenets, who followed the Normans, were a remarkable family, they produced such characters as the energetic Henry II, arguably one of the ablest of English Monarchs his son, the legendary Richard the Lionheart who led the Third Crusade into the Holy land and Edward I, conqueror of Wales and 'Hammer of the Scots'.

-Our history of the Tudors includes that best known of English Monarchs, the tyrannical and bloodstained Henry VIII, who is famous for marrying six wives and executing two of them and his great daughter, Elizabeth I, highly astute and wily she survived an appalling childhood and adolescence to emerge as the ablest of the Tudors and led England to victory over the Spanish, the greatest power of the age.
+Our history of the Tudors includes that best known of English Monarchs, the tyrannical and bloodstained Henry VIII, who is famous for marrying six wives and executing two of them.
+His great daughter, Elizabeth I, highly astute and wily she survived an appalling childhood and adolescence to emerge as the ablest of the Tudors and led England to victory over the Spanish, the greatest power of the age.

 Our biographies of the German Hanoverian dynasty includes an examination of the madness of George III and puts forward modern claims that he suffered from a metabolic condition, porphyria.
 This section of our history also covers the long reign of that endearing if stubborn British Monarch, Queen Victoria, which saw Britain rise as a world power.

-Last but not least our history culminates in the story of Britain's modern day dynasty, the House of Windsor (formerly Saxe-Coburg-Gotha).
+Last but not least our history culminates in the story of Britain's modern-day dynasty, the House of Windsor (formerly Saxe-Coburg-Gotha).
 We take a close look at the large family of Queen Victoria and the eight of her grandchildren who sat on the thrones of Europe.
-This section also includes a page on the popular Diana, Princess of Wales and the the enquiry into her tragic death.
+This section also includes a page on the popular Diana, Princess of Wales and the enquiry into her tragic death.